kimsh988/PM-GIM-Causal-analysis/README.md

-# PM-GIM-Causal-analysis
-Code for the causal analysis of long-term particulate matter exposure and gastric intestinal metaplasia.

 # Long-term Particulate Matter Exposure and Gastric Intestinal Metaplasia

 This repository contains the R code used for the analyses in the study examining the causal effect of long-term particulate matter exposure on gastric intestinal metaplasia.